flydelabs/flyde/website/blog/2023-01-22-introducing-flyde/index.md

 - Collaboration with non-dev team members (such as product owners, QA, support, and more) becomes much easier.
 Reading a Flyde flow is much more intuitive than reading code.
 It's like Zapier and your Codebase had an awesome baby!
 - Flows act as an always-correct flow chart, acting as living documentation for both new team members and existing ones
 - Visual programming opens new ways of reasoning about code.
-For example, Flyde parts light up as data passes through them, creating a new type of feedback loop while programming
+For example, Flyde nodes light up as data passes through them, creating a new type of feedback loop while programming
 - Monitoring and observability data can reside on top of the "code" itself, making troubleshooting much faster

 ## How Does It Work

-Flyde's visual flow editor allows programs to be built by connecting parts via a nodes-and-wires editor.
+Flyde's visual flow editor allows programs to be built by connecting nodes via a nodes-and-wires editor.
 It comes with:

 - a _visual editor_ (VSCode extension and stand-alone)
 - a runtime library and
 - a robust standard library of ready-made components.
 Install or publish more Flyde components easily via the known and loved NPM ecosystem

-Using the visual editor, you can build flows that use standard library parts alongside your parts (more on that below).
+Using the visual editor, you can build flows that use standard library nodes alongside your nodes (more on that below).
 After flows are created, execute them back from your code using Flyde's runtime library.

 ## Fully Integrated With Your Code